sarvex/q/docs/fundamentals.md

 decibel gain = comp(env);
 ```

+`comp` is a compressor.
+The compressor above, however, processes signal envelopes rather than raw samples, in contrast to the typical implementation of DSP compressors.
+The compressor above accepts an envelope represented by `decibel`, performs computation in the logarithmic domain, and returns a compressed envelope also represented by `decibel`.

-Synthesizer oscillators, as another example, operate on phase-angle inputs and return output samples:
+Oscillators, as another example, operate on phase-angle inputs and return output samples:

 ```c++
 float out = sin(phase++);